 While exotic destinations are always enticing, there’s something to be said for the ease of a summer getaway in the United States.
 Luckily, staying close to home (relatively speaking) doesn’t have to mean sacrificing, well, anything.
 Our great nation has a plethora of picturesque coastal locales.
 When it comes to charm, history, and seaside fun, you can’t beat New England.

-Ready to plan your trip?
 From Mystic to Newport, these classic New England coastal towns make a glorious day trip or romantic weekend getaway.
 Ready to plan your trip?

 Oak Bluffs, Martha’s Vineyard, Massachusetts

 Martha’s Vineyard is the quintessential New England summer colony.
 The population swells from 15,000 to 200,000 during high season.
 And everyone from the Obamas to the Clintons have vacationed in this beloved resort community.
 The brightly colored “gingerbread cottages” are a major draw, as is the East Chop Lighthouse and Joseph Sylvia State Beach, a two-mile stretch of pristine sand and shallow waters (it was a main shooting location for Jaws).
 Oak Bluffs also boasts the oldest operating platform carousel in America.

 Newport, Rhode Island

 Newport conjures images of Gilded Age mansions, yacht-filled harbors, and golf courses.
-While this seaside gem holds onto the old-school sophistication that has lured well-heeled travelers for decades, it’s not without its modern merits.
+While this charming seaside gem holds onto the old-school sophistication that has lured well-heeled travelers for decades, it’s not without its modern merits.
 Case in point: Gurney’s Newport Resort & Marina.
 Set on Goat Island, just minutes from downtown, the hotspot flaunts 257 guest rooms, an outdoor saltwater pool, a lounge with fire pits, a full-service spa, and unobstructed views of Narragansett Bay.